ryu1kn/sandbox--dialogflow/app/README.md

 1. Enable Sheets API and create a service account that is going to access Google Sheet.
    1. Enable Sheets API on GCP console.
-   1. Create an service account and give a permission to use the Sheets API.
    1. Download the JSON key of the service account.
 1. Allow the service account to access the Sheet
    1. Open the sheet, select "Share" button on the top-right corner.